AhnYeonghoo/AhnYeonghoo/README.md

 namespace Self
 {
+  public class Self
+  {
     public static void Main(string[] args)
     {
       Console.WriteLine($"I work as a developer of software that detects secondary battery defects," + "and I am working on a fourth-year university course at the same time.");
+    }
   }
 }
 ```